Achievements

 REPORT RELEASE ON THE IMPACT OF COVID-19 ON MARGINALIZED GIRLS

-Released through our Girls at the Margin National Alliance, Rights4Girls co-authored this brief outlining the challenges faced by girls, young women, and gender-expansive young people due to the pandemic and offered our recommendations to better support girls during the crisis.
+Released through our Girls at the Margin National Alliance, Rights4Girls co-authored this report outlining the challenges faced by girls, young women, and gender-expansive young people due to the pandemic and offered our recommendations to better support girls during the crisis.

 END NETWORK ABUSE ACT SIGNED INTO LAW